You are probably here because you are somewhere on your personal journey to practicing mindfulness.

-Before you read on, we thought you might like to download our 3 Mindfulness Exercises for free.
-These science-based, comprehensive exercises will help you cultivate a sense of inner peace throughout your daily life, and will also give you tools to enhance the mindfulness of your clients, students, or employees.
+Before you continue, we thought you might like to download our three Mindfulness Exercises for free.
+These science-based, comprehensive exercises will help you cultivate a sense of inner peace throughout your daily life and will also give you tools to enhance the mindfulness of your clients, students, or employees.

 Mindfulness describes a practice of focused attention and awareness.
-Kabat-Zinn (2003) defines mindfulness as:
+Kabat-Zinn (2003, p.
+145) defines mindfulness as:

-the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment (pp. 145).
+the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment.

-There are many ways that we can practice mindfulness.
-For example, we can practice mindfulness through meditation, mindful eating, mindful running, breathing exercises, and body scans.
-Another method – which is the topic of this post – is through journaling.
+There are many ways that we can practice mindfulness: meditation, mindful eating, mindful running, breathing exercises, and body scans.
+Another method is through journaling.

-Journaling is a much easier way to start implementing mindfulness than other techniques, such as meditation, for example.
-Besides the ease of starting a journaling habit, it also has positive benefits, for example, enhancing physical health (Pennebaker, 1997) and improved academic performance (Scherer, 2002).
+Since journaling is an easier way to implement mindfulness than other techniques, such as meditation, you can start it at any time.
+Besides the ease of starting a journaling habit, it also has positive benefits, enhancing physical health (Pennebaker, 1997) and improved academic performance (Scherer, 2002).

 As an activity, journaling shares some characteristics of mindfulness (Khramtsova & Glascock, 2010):